ichigo5613/Design-Development-of-AI-Based-Automitic-Security-System/README.md

 Step 1: Install python latest version from https://www.python.org/downloads/ Step 2: Install python libraries which are mentioned in module.txt file step 3: run application.py in command prompt

+Update New dataset When your training the model, there are 5 classes, 1st 4 comes under known classes & last is unknown classe